 The area known as Serachtague, “place of swift water,” was sacred to the Mohawks and other Native Americans.
 They believed the naturally carbonated water had been stirred by the God Manitou, endowing it with healing properties.

-Gideon Putnam is the visionary who set out to create a spa resort in the midst of wilderness.
+Gideon Putnam was the visionary who set out to create a spa resort in the midst of wilderness.
 Putnam built his three-story tavern in 1802 across the road from Congress Spring.
 Putnam’s Tavern evolved through the years as Union Hall, The Union Hotel and finally the Grand Union Hotel.
 Many vast hotels were built over the years including Putnam’s Congress Hall, The Pavilion, The Columbian, The United States, and the Grand Central.
 Putnam laid out Broad Street, today’s Broadway, and tubed Congress Spring in what is now Congress Park.
 He donated land for a burial ground and became the first person to be buried there.
 Dwellings and businesses lined the street he created, and tourists arrived by horse and buggy.

 Health and horses are the foundation of Saratoga’s history.
 Without the lure of the springs, settlers might easily have bypassed the region.
 Mineral water, for drinking and bathing, long a European tradition for the health-conscious, was the impetus for the explosive development of the city.
 The arrival of the railroad in 1831 was a huge boon to tourism.